lynxthecat/adblock-lean/README.md

 ## Supported formats

-**USER NOTICE:**  Current versions September 19, 2024 and onwards switch to using raw formatted blocklists by default (the default lists are still Hagezi).
-Dnsmasq formatted lists are still supported.
-Raw lists have the benefit of smaller file size dowload, improvements in processing speed and reduced ram usage.
-On the first run after updating, adblock-lean will prompt you (y/n) to automatically change URLs for Hagezi & OISD lists from dnsmasq format to raw format.
-For other lists, you can choose to find a raw formatted list or continue using dnsmasq formatted lists.
-You can always use ```service adblock-lean gen_config``` to generate a fresh configuration file if required.
+adblock-lean supports 2 blocklist/allowlist formats: **raw format** and **dnsmasq format**.
+Raw-format lists have the benefit of smaller file size dowload, improved processing speed and reduced ram usage.
+Hence built-in presets include lists in the raw format.

 The default Hagezi lists [hagezi](https://github.com/hagezi/dns-blocklists) are recommended to block as many _ads, affiliate, tracking, metrics, telemetry, fake, phishing, malware, scam, coins and other "crap"_ as possible, all while breaking as few websites as possible.